JFinnTeacher/Onshape-Boat-Tutorial/main.typ

 Using the #icon("circle") `Circle` tool, add two circles to your the top corners of your sketch as seen in @double-circle.
 When selecting the size of the circle, line up your cursor with the opposite sided corner.
 As you approach the corner, the line will change colors to orange and the icon for #icon("tangent") `Tangent` will appear.
 The icon signifies that Onshape is automatically adding a relation to the sketch.
 If done correctly, the circle will appear black in color due to being fully defined.

 Next, select the #icon("trim") `Trim` tool and click and drag your mouse along the paths of the arrows drawn in @trim-tool.
 This process will remove parts of the circle from the sketch.
-Once you are finished, your sketch should look like @finish-boat-contour.
-Select the green check mark as seen in @double-circle, and your sketch is finished!
+Once you are finished, your sketch should look like @finished-boat-contour.
+Select the green check mark as seen in @finished-boat-contour, and your sketch is finished!

 #oasis-align([#oasis-align([#figure(image("images/double-circle.png"), caption: []) <double-circle>
 ],[#figure(image("images/trim-tool.png"), caption: []) <trim-tool>])],
-[#figure(image("images/finish-boat-contour.png"), caption: []) <finish-boat-contour>])
+[#figure(image("images/finished-boat-contour.png"), caption: []) <finished-boat-contour>])

 // #tip[The trim tool is a great way to remove unwanted geometry from a sketch.]